ros2/design/articles/remapping.md

 This means the DDS interface, and maybe all of `rmw`, is ignorant of remapping.

 Dynamic remapping is the ability to remap a name after it has already been used.
-For a neat user experience, Dynamic remapping requires rules to be changed.
+For a neat user experience, Dynamic remapping requires rules to be chainable.
-A user should be able to remap the name they see rather than the original name that was used.
+When a user dynamically remaps a name, it should apply to the name they see rather than the original name that was used.
-This suggests remapping rules have an order in which they should be applied (chronological?).
+Dynamic remapping should take effect without requiring the user's code to be restarted.

 #### Remapping syntax
 In ROS 1 remapping is done primarily through command line arguments, commonly via roslaunch.